Chart Color Schemes

 Singleton Surrounds has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure.
-AreaSearch has identified 121 projects that are expected to impact the area.
-Notable projects include the New England Highway Singleton Bypass, the Singleton Centre Redevelopment, Bridgman Ridge Estate Hunterview, and Langham Estate Hunterview.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 121 projects that could impact the area.
+Notable projects include New England Highway - Singleton Bypass, Singleton Centre Redevelopment, Bridgman Ridge Estate - Hunterview, and Langham Estate - Hunterview.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.